Extracting Digital Biomarkers from Smartphone Sensors for Assessing Parkinson Symptoms

 How to apply

-To apply for a project, please contact the responsible person via email with your name, email, study field and semester.
-Please also attach in pdf format your
+To obtain additional information for a project, please contact the responsible person via email with your name, email, study field and semester.
+To apply for a project, please use the form directly linked in the sirop platform.
+You will have to provide a short motivation (1 paragraph) why this would be the right project for you.
+Please also attach as pdf

 • transcripts,

-We will then contact you and work out a detailed project description and a learning agreement that are best suitable for you.
+We will then contact you and work out a detailed project description and a learning agreement that is suitable for you.

 We are looking forward working with you!